libxsmm/libxsmm/README.md

 make
 ```

 If the build process is not successful, it may help to avoid more advanced GCC flags.
-This is useful with a tool chain, which pretends to be GCC-compatible (or is treated as such) but actually fails to consume the aforementioned flags.
+This is useful with a tool chain, which pretends to be GCC-compatible (or is treated as such) but fails to consume the afore mentioned flags.
 In such a case (CCE, etc.) one may raise the compatibility:

 ```
 make COMPATIBLE=1